 A new alternative win condition was included with Streets of New Capenna, this time an artifact for named Halo Fountain.
-This card generates 1/1 citizens as well as optionally draws you cards.
+This card generates 1/1 citizens and draws you cards.
 If you manage to get up to fifteen total creatures and can pay , you win the game!
-This is fairly difficult to pull off, so this card is mostly used as a token generator with late-game card draw, but it’s a cool ability nonetheless.
+This is fairly difficult to pull off, so Halo Fountain‘s mostly used as a token generator with late-game card draw, but it’s a cool ability nonetheless.

 Which Alternate Win Conditions are the Best?